cloudnative-pg/cloudnative-pg/docs/src/bootstrap.md

 secure password for both the superuser and the application user in PostgreSQL.

-Alternatively, you can generate your passwords, store them as secrets, and use them in the PostgreSQL cluster - as described in the above example.
+Alternatively, you can generate your password, store it as a secret, and use it in the PostgreSQL cluster - as described in the above example.

-The supplied secrets must comply with the specifications of the [`kubernetes.io/basic-auth` type](https://kubernetes.io/docs/concepts/configuration/secret/#basic-authentication-secret).
+The supplied secret must comply with the specifications of the [`kubernetes.io/basic-auth` type](https://kubernetes.io/docs/concepts/configuration/secret/#basic-authentication-secret).
 As a result, the `username` in the secret must match the one of the `owner` (for the application secret) and `postgres` for the superuser one.